1996 Ukrainian Cup final

-The 1996 Ukrainian Cup Final is a football match that took place at the NSC Olimpiyskiy on May 26, 1996.
+The 1996 Ukrainian Cup Final was a football match that took place at the NSC Olimpiyskiy on 26 May 1996.
 The match was the 5th Ukrainian Cup Final and it was contested by FC Dynamo Kyiv and FC Nyva Vinnytsia.
 The 1996 Ukrainian Cup Final was the fifth to be held in the Ukrainian capital Kyiv.
 Dynamo won with goals from Serhii Rebrov and Yuri Maxymov.

 There were four yellow cards issued at this game: two to Dynamo players and two to Nyva.

 Road to Kyiv

 Both teams started from the first round of the competition (1/16).
 Dynamo traveled two rounds to central Ukraine and then for the quarter-finals and semi-finals the club played at its home ground.
 Nyva reached the final in a similar way.
 The first couple of rounds it spent traveling around the Lviv Oblast and then also played at its home turf.
-In the semi-finals Nyva swept Shakhtar aside with a remarkable 3:0 win.
+In the semi-finals Nyva swept Shakhtar aside with a remarkable 3–0 win.
 Neither Dynamo nor Nyva had allowed any goals past their goalkeepers.